 Google’s display network and dynamic retargeting options offer cost effective ways to re-engage customers.
 Facebook’s retargeting adverts also allow brands to remain visible in the oversaturated organic space of Facebook and Instagram - try segmenting your audience and target website visitors (past 120 days), newsletter subscribers, and people who have abandoned their baskets.
 Facebook’s ‘lookalike audiences’ is also a stellar tool - it enables you to find similar audiences based on your website visitors or customer data, meaning you can target more relevant customers.

 4. Don’t neglect customer reviews

 Amidst the frenzy of holiday shopping, SMEs can sometimes throw customer service out the window.
-But with nearly 50% of Brits checking online reviews before buying, and reading an average of six reviews, it's crucial to keep sight of how you're handling customer service during these spikes in sales.
+It's crucial to keep sight of how you're handling customer service during these spikes in sales.
 If you’re focusing on the delivery process but neglecting your customer and inbound queries, you’re going to miss out on big business.